 Is this visit wheelchair accesible ?

 The palace of Versailles itself is accessible.
-The park and the gardens are hard to access in a wheelchair, but it is possible to book a car outside to see the different parts.
+The park and the gardens are hard to access in a wheelchair, but it is possible to book a golf cart to see the essential.

 Good to know

 There is not much air con in France, including in museums.
 Don't overdress in summer and get a fan if you can.

 Prepare bottles of water if you plan to spend a full day in Versailles, winter or summer.
 A hat is always a good idea in summer, especially for children.